Food safety

 Allergies

-Early years settings and your food provider should work closely with families to support children with allergies or intolerances.
+Early years settings and food providers should work closely with families to support children with allergies or intolerances.
 As part of the EYFS framework, you are required to obtain information about children’s special dietary requirements – including food allergies and intolerances – before they attend, and record and act on the information provided about children’s dietary needs.
+This information must be kept up to date by having ongoing conversations with parents and carers.

 There should be a protocol in place which is accessible to all staff, to ensure everyone is aware of individual children’s allergies and symptoms.